MegaMoonBear/1-1-3_HTML_OutdoorsAdv_3/README.md

-See HTML files - 3 for each Outdoor Adventure
+See HTML files for info on Outdoor Adventures